FernandoNgola/FernandoNgola/README.md

 - 👋 Hi, I’m @FernandoNgola
-- 👀 I’m interested in C, C++, Python, Javascritp, React, Django, ...
-Rust
+- 👀 I’m interested in PHP, C, C++, Python and Rust
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: jambafernandofr@gmail.com